Pagination

 }

 Assuming we retrieve eyJzb3J0IjpbIjIwMjItMDgtMTZUMDg6Mjg6NDguODA1WiIsIjAxZThkZDU2LThiMGYtNDNjYy1hOGRlLTM5ODU2NzY4NmEzZCJdfQ== as the endCurser we can use this as the after in our query for the next chunk of documents.
-Further the pageInfo.hasNextPage is telling us, if there is a next page to query, or if we are at the end of our dataset.
+Furthermore, the pageInfo.hasNextPage tells us if there is a next page to query or if we have reached the end of our dataset.

 {